-Let's speak of Greeks . . . not those clad in togas . . . but in campus parlance a person belonging to either a sorority or a fraternity.
-At MSC we have 17 sororities and 25 fraternities.
-These chapters not only offer social, educational, and competitive activities for their members, but also provide many activities and services on an All-College level.
+At MSC we have 17 sororities and 27 fraternities.
+These chapters not only offer social, educational and competitive activities for their members, but also provide many activities and services on an All-College level.

+Almost all of these organizations have houses which are situated in the residential district of East Lansing.
 Each sorority and fraternity house has a housemother who acts as a hostess and counselor.
-The housemother has her own apartment and is on call at any time.
-Her most important functions are to help maintain propriety in the house at all times and to guide and encourage chapter members in managing their house.
+She has her own apartment in the house and is on call at any time.
+Her most important duties are to help maintain propriety in the house and to help chapter members in managing their house.
 Any housemother will tell you that the many little jobs are what keep her busy.
-Such things as sewing on buttons for her more helpless males, being a fourth for bridge and acting as a sympathetic advisor and willing to listen to some of life's problems are only a few of these.
+Such things as sewing on buttons for her more helpless males, being a fourth for bridge and acting as a sympathetic advisor willing to listen to some of life's problems are only a few of these.